chris-gam/Raspberry-Digital-Signage/README.md

 ```
 crontab -e
 ```
-and add your script's path, after @reboot, and you're good to go.
+add your script's path, after @reboot, and you're good to go.

 ```
 @reboot /full/path/to/script.sh